 For comparison: New York State, 19 facilities 2009, 0.189; 2010, 0.227; 2011, 0.236; 2012, 0.235.
 See below URLs.

 GMP used a vendor-predicted 25 year life, instead of a 20-year life.

 GMP used optimistic vendor-predicted values to:

-- make Lowell look good on paper to befuddle the gullable lay public, including legislators
+- Make Lowell look good on paper to befuddle the gullible lay public, including legislators

 Failure to base approval decisions on realistic spreadsheet-based analyses is a malfeasance of a public trust, which has legal consequences.